MuckyH20/LinuxCP/README.md

 		1. Any commands listed can be run without a password (ex: /bin/chmod)

 		1. Group lines are preceded by `%`

+     		1. General file check if unauth user has sudo access like user1 ALL=(ALL) ALL

 	1. Wait to change user passwords until after password policy!